andylolu2/Text2Emoji/README.md

 0 or 1.

-To ensure that the final soft-max vectors somewhat resembles a one-hot vector, an annealling temperature `t` 🠒 0 is used, where the inputs to be optimized are divided by `t` before being soft-maxed.
+To ensure that the final soft-max vectors somewhat resembles a one-hot vector, an annealing temperature `t` 🠒 0 is used, where the inputs to be optimized are divided by `t` before being soft-maxed.
 This results to a more and more spiky probability distribution as `t` 🠒 0 during training.